Dr. Vincenzo Volpe

 Vincenzo also enjoys working as an arts administrator.
 He was previously a graduate assistant at the College-Conservatory of Music Admissions Office from 2019 to 2023 and the Program Director of a non-profit music and arts organization called Lives United/Vidas Unidas in Mount Auburn, Cincinnati from 2021 to 2023.

-Vincenzo is the organizer of the National Flute Association’s annual LGBTQ+ Flute Choir, which made its debut in August 2022.
-Vincenzo aspires to teach flute at a university and continue his LGBTQ+ related research and performance.
+Vincenzo is the organizer of the National Flute Association’s annual LGBTQIA+ Flute Choir, which made its debut in August 2022.
+The choir performs annually at the National Flute Association summer convention.

 Vincenzo’s previous teachers include Demarre McGill (Seattle Symphony Orchestra), Heather Verbeck (Arc Ensemble), Nora Shulman (Toronto Symphony Orchestra), Mary Kay Fink (Cleveland Orchestra), Katherine DeJongh (Canton Symphony Orchestra), Ulla Miilmann and Russ Itani (Danish National Symphony Orchestra), and George Pope (Akron Symphony Orchestra).